 The Grief Recovery Method: An Overview

-The Grief Recovery Method is a structured, evidence-based approach that provides tools for individuals to process and complete their grief.
+The Grief Recovery Method is the only evidence-based approach that provides structured tools for individuals to process and complete their grief.
 Developed by John W. James and Russell Friedman in the late 1980s, the method emerged out of personal loss and the recognition that traditional advice often left grievers feeling stuck.

 This method moves beyond intellectual understanding and focuses on taking action to address the unresolved emotional pain that lingers after loss.
 Rather than encouraging people to “move on” in the sense of forgetting, it supports participants in moving forward with their lives while honoring their loss.